JustinPark808/TrueSum/README.md

 # TrueSum
-TrueSum (TrueSummary) is a Chrome extension that summarizes any news article in 5 sentences and analyzes the article's sentiment.
+TrueSum (True Summary) is a Chrome extension that summarizes any news article in 5 sentences and analyzes the article's sentiment.